-We published our Local Government in Scotland Overview in June 2020.
-This report was prepared before the escalation of the Covid-19 pandemic.
-But the report's messages remain relevant.
-It recognises that the pandemic deepens the challenges for local government further.
+We published our Local government in Scotland: Overview 2020 in June 2020.
+This report was prepared before the escalation of the Covid-19 emergency.
+The report's messages, however, remain relevant and recognise that the pandemic deepens the challenges for local government further.
 It highlights the ever more important need for councils to do things differently to meet the needs of communities more efficiently and effectively.

-The report highlights the importance of effective leadership and collaborative working across councils and their partner organisations.
-It emphasises the need for flexible workforce deployment and planning to meet future service needs and address skills gaps.
+Our report emphasises the importance of effective leadership and collaborative working across councils and their partner organisations.
+Flexible workforce deployment and planning is needed to meet future service demands and address skills gaps.

-This is the first of our overview reports to include in-depth case studies to examine specific council services in more detail.
+This is the first of our overview reports to include case studies to examine specific council services in depth.
 This report features planning services.
-It highlights the need for planning services to engage better with local people, and for chief planning officers to be more closely involved in strategic planning in councils.
+It highlights the need for planning services to engage better with local people, and for chief planning officers to be more closely involved in councils' strategic planning.
 We will continue to focus on selected council services in future reports.

 We published our Local government in Scotland: Financial overview 2018/19 in December 2019.
-Our report finds that while demand for services continues to grow, funding for councils from the Scotlish Government has reduced by 7.6 per cent since 2013/14 and is forecast to reduce further.
-Most of Scotlish councils are increasingly relying on money from reserves to balance their budgets and keep up with demand for services.
+Our report finds that while demand for services continues to grow, funding for councils from the Scottish Government has reduced in real terms by 7.6 per cent since 2013/14 and is forecast to reduce further.
+Most Scottish councils are relying on money from reserves to balance their budgets.
 Financial pressures are likely to get worse as demand for services continues to grow.

-Our report highlights the increasingly unsustainable position of health and social care Integration Joint Boards and the need for faster progress in their reform.
+Our report highlights the increasingly unsustainable position of health and social care Integration Joint Boards (IJBs) and the need for faster progress in their reform.
 It finds that 19 of Scotland's 30 IJBs needed additional funding, or recorded deficits in 2018/19.